ryz3006/alignzov2/docs/access-management-guide.md

 ## Access Levels

-Supported access levels (stored per user):
+Supported access levels are managed by the `DataScopeService` and are multi-selectable on a per-user basis.
+For a detailed explanation of how data visibility is determined, see the [Data Scoping Guide](./data-scoping-guide.md).

+The available levels are:
 - INDIVIDUAL: access to own data
 - TEAM: access to teams the user is a member/lead of
 - PROJECT: access to projects the user is a member/lead of
+- ORGANIZATION: access to all data within the user's organization
 - FULL_ACCESS: organization-wide access

-Services enforce scoping for list/detail operations based on the requester’s access level.
+Services enforce scoping for list/detail operations based on the requester’s access level by using the centralized `DataScopeService`.

 ## Permission Structure